+Total Site Area: 6.2 ha Assessed Yield: 90 residential units

-Stage 1 score Parcel ID Site Description I - • • Overall Score P22 Land at and immediately surrounding Horton former hospital site 0 1 1 vegetated edges.
-There is significant tree coverage, many are protected (TPO).
-Some mown grassland but most of the site is in a seminatural state.
-The site inaccessible to the south where it is fenced off.
+Stage 1 score Parcel ID Purpose score 1 Purpose score 2 Purpose score 3 Overall Score P22 Land at and immediately surrounding Horton former hospital site 0 0 1 1 Site des cription vegetat coverag mown g natural ed edges.
+The ge, many are grassland but e inaccessible ant tree O).
+Some ite is in a semi- semi na charact to Epsc Church atural qualities er of the surroom Common/S Road.
+In this SSSI to the so area, new bu well with the and it's vicinity outh of Christ

-Site description The site is an open amenity grassland with

-The landscape is self contained and pocesses semi natural qualities that blend in well with the character of the surrounding area and it's vicinity to Epsom Common/SSSI to the south of Christ Church Road.
-In this area, new build development is scattered in a semi rural parkland setting.

-What is the nature and extent of

-the harm to the Green Belt in this

-location if the site is developed?

-(Calverton (iv))

-The site scores low against purposes of the GB in terms safeguarding the countryside from encroachment.
+What is the nature and extent of the harm to the Green Belt in this location if the site is developed?
+(Calverton (iv)) The site scores low against purposes of the GB in terms safeguarding the countryside from encroachment.
 It scores zero against merging and sprawl.
 There are no landscape designations and the site is fairly self contained.
-However the northern part of the site is within a conservation area

-Follows the physical boundary although is an awkwardly shaped parcel that could leave it vulnerable to further infill of adjacent parcels.
+However the northern part of the site is within a conservation area Defensible Boundaries Follows the physical boundary although is an awkwardly shaped parcel that could leave it vulnerable to further infill of adjacent parcels.
 Compromising the integrity of the boundary here.

-To what extent can the consequent impacts on the purposes of the Green Belt be ameliorated or reduced to the lowest reasonably practicable extent?
-(Calverton (v))

-The main impact from the development of this site would be extension of the built form and closing the gap between the built form.

-The landscape sensitivity is considered to be low and visual sensitivity moderate due to it's location within conservation area to the north.
+To what extent can the consequent impacts on the purposes of the Green Belt be ameliorated or reduced to the The main impact from the development of this site would be extension of the built form and closing the gap between the built form. lowest reasonably practicable Landscape and visual sensitivity extent?
+(Calverton (v)) The landscape sensitivity is considered to be low and visual sensitivity moderate due to it's location within conservation area to the north.
 The impact could be ameliorated by careful masterplanning to emphasise openness.
 Height, mass and density of development could be carefully considered and natural features could be used to create a green buffer and to soften or screen views of the built form.

-The site is located within the 'Thames Basin Lowlands' Biodiversity Opportunity Area.
+Biodiversity The site is located within the 'Thames Basin Lowlands' Biodiversity Opportunity Area.
 BOAs are identified as locations where targeted habitat conservation and enhancement should be focussed to achieve greatest benefits.
 In this regard, the development of this site would require careful consideration on whether the proposal would affect any existing habitats and species in the BOA or their connectivity and how these can (or cannot) be mitigated and enhanced.
 The site sits adjacent to Epsom Common proximity of development next to the SSSI may be a concern.
-The site may also enable opportunities for to enhance the corridors and in the area
+The site may also enable opportunities for to enhance the corridors and in the area Access to open space/ countryside

-There is a good Pubic Rights of Way (PROW) network and public open space in the area at present Concluding Assessment of Having weighed up the issues outlined above, it is whether there are exceptional considered that this site does not exhibit Exceptional circumstances that would Circumstances justifying an amendment to the Green outweigh the harm to the Green Belt boundary.
-Belt and justify the release of the site from the Green Belt.
+There is a good Pubic Rights of Way (PROW) network and public open space in the area at present Concluding Assessment of whether there are exceptional circumstances that would outweigh the harm to the Green Belt and justify the release of the site from the Green Belt.
+Having weighed up the issues outlined above, it is considered that this site does not exhibit Exceptional Circumstances justifying an amendment to the Green Belt boundary.